The Sandman: A Game of You: Plot

 Barbie has several adventures, which involve pursuit, loss of friends, and betrayal, and discovers that the Cuckoo resembles herself as a child, while the Land is identified as part of The Dreaming.
 The Cuckoo describes Barbie as "the perfect place to develop" and describes herself as "unable to fly", but intends to escape from the Land so that she can fly through the worlds and lay her own eggs in more young girls' minds.
 She therefore causes Barbie to break the Porpentine on a monolith called the Hierogram, which summons Morpheus and dissolves the Land.
 Morpheus absorbs its inhabitants and assures the Land's original owner, a woman named Alianora, that the Land has been home to many minds since her own time.
 Thessaly urges him to kill the Cuckoo, but Morpheus suggests that some action of Barbie's prevented the Cuckoo from leaving the Land, in connection to the events of The Doll's House.
 Dream then grants Barbie a boon, for which she asks that she and her friends be returned to New York "safe and sound".
 The Cuckoo flies away, and Barbie and her friends learn that a storm, resulting from Thessaly's spell, has killed Wanda.
 At the funeral, Barbie finds that Wanda's conservative parents have cut off her long hair, and buried her under her deadname.
 After the funeral, when the mourners have departed, Barbie uses Wanda's favorite lipstick to correct the name on the tombstone.
-She then dreams of a female Wanda and Death, who both wave her goodbye.
+She then dreams of a feminized Wanda and Death, who both wave her goodbye.